-Should it be necessary, I give permission forcare (e.g. help with changing or following toileting). to receive intimate I understand that staff will endeavour to encourage my child to be incourage my child to be inco dependent.
-I understand that I Signed: Adult with parental responsibility for: Date: Signed: Head Teacher Date:
+Should it be necessary, I give permission forcare (e.g. help with changing or following toileting). to receive intimate

+I understand that staff will endeavour to encourage my child to be indeper will be informed discretely should the occasion arise. endent.
+I understand that I

+Signed: Date:

+Adult with parental responsibility for:

+Signed: Head Teacher Date: